retroryan/scala-data-proc/README.md

 This is a quick introduction to using Scala with [Google Cloud Dataproc](https://cloud.google.com/dataproc/)

-The dataproc documentation about using Scala is out of sync and doesn't have some of the most current approaches to Scala development.
+I found some of the dataproc documentation about using Scala is out of sync so this contains a recommended approach to get things working.

 ## Scala Setup with sbt